legal resources necessary to hold negligent facilities accountable.

-Common Areas for Bed Sores
+Common Areas on the Body for Bed Sores for Develop

 Bedsores are damaged areas of tissue and skin that can cause life-threatening problems for the weakened, infirmed and elderly.
 The sore occurs on different parts of the body when there is sustained pressure, shearing conditions or friction.
 Individuals that are bed-bound or paralyzed have an increased potential of developing a bedsore on the buttocks, heel, head, back, hips or other areas on the body.

 Repositioning the body every 15 minutes can significantly decrease the potential of developing pressure sores.

 Bedsore on Buttocks

 The hipbones, buttocks and tailbone have an increased potential of developing a pressure ulcer for paralyzed individuals or those who are wheelchair-bound.
 Paralyzed individuals will often develop a bedsore through a loss of sensation from the waist down.
 Individuals bound to a wheelchair might not have the capacity to change positions as a way to alleviate the pressure on the sacrum, back of the legs and buttocks.